logo for organic-pet-digest.com

 • Venison and Potatoes

 Once you have chosen your 12 week diet, feed your dog ONLY that specific diet for the full 12 weeks.
-NO treats of any sort, remember you have no idea what food source is causing your dog’s dog food allergy.
+As difficult as it may be, your dog is to receive NO treats of any sort during this time.
+Remember, you have no idea what food source is causing your dog’s dog food allergy.

 Observe your dog closely.
 If your dog’s symptoms show a marked reduction or elimination after the 12 week trial, then attempt to feed your dog its original diet once again.
 If the symptoms return, then you know that your dog has an allergy to something in that specific food.

-If during the dog’s food trial you notice no improvement of its symptoms, then switch to a different protein and carbohydrate source and continue the food trial.
+If during the dog’s food trial you notice no improvement of her symptoms, then switch to a different protein and carbohydrate source and continue the food trial.

-Once you have made a positive allergy diagnosis for your dog, it is time to plan ahead to figure out what your dog’s diet will contain in the future.
+Once you have made a positive allergen diagnosis for your dog, it is time to plan ahead to figure out what your dog’s diet will contain in the future.

 As an owner of a dog with a dog food allergy, you have two choices: